adamluzsi/frameless/pkg/jobs/README.md

 }
 ```

-## Graceful shutdown compliant jobs
+## Graceful shutdown-compliant jobs

-If your application components signals shutdown with a method interaction, like how `http.Server` do,
+If your application components signal shutdown with a method interaction, like how `http.Server` do,
-then you can use `jobs.WithShutdown` to combine the entrpoint method and the shutdown method into a single `jobs.Job` lambda exression.
+then you can use `jobs.WithShutdown` to combine the entry-point method and the shutdown method into a single `jobs.Job` lambda expression.
 The graceful shutdown has a timeout, and the shutdown context will be cancelled afterwards.

 ```go